shclarke007/alexa_node_js_quiz/README.md

 # Alexa Quiz Skill

+This project contains the code supporting the Quiz skill our team is building for Alexa.

 ## Approach
 Team trello to track tasks during development: https://trello.com/b/XDMT3Gny/alexa-app

+Medium publication for tracking learning: https://medium.com/alexapedia

 ## How to use
 ### Pre-requisites